Importance of Insects to Economy, Environment & Agriculture

 But interestingly, some insects are also beneficial to humans.

-Importance of Insects can be read like those for man, agriculture, and even the environment.
+The importance of Insects can be read like that of man, agriculture, and even the environment.

 a.
 For food.

-Insects are rich in protein and also little amounts of unsaturated fatty acids, vitamins, and iron.
-Hence, insects like House cricket, European migratory locust, and Meal-worms are grown in industrial mass production.
+• Insects are rich in protein and also small amounts of unsaturated fatty acids, vitamins, and iron.

 Importance of insects in food